Package 'NNS'

 Title: Nonlinear Nonparametric Statistics

-Description: Nonlinear nonparametric statistics using partial moments.
-Partial moments are the elements of variance and asymptotically approximate the area of f(x).
-These robust statistics provide the basis for nonlinear analysis while retaining linear equivalences.
-NNS offers: Numerical integration, Numerical differentiation, Clustering, Correlation, Dependence, Causal analysis, ANOVA, Regression, Classification, Seasonality, Autoregressive modeling, Normalization, Stochastic dominance and Advanced Monte Carlo sampling.
-All routines based on: Viole, F. and Nawrocki, D. (2013), Nonlinear Nonparametric Statistics: Using Partial Moments (ISBN: 1490523995).
+Description: NNS (Nonlinear Nonparametric Statistics) leverages partial moments – the fundamental elements of variance that asymptotically approximate the area under f(x) – to provide a robust foundation for nonlinear analysis while maintaining linear equivalences.
+Designed for real-world data that violates symmetry, linearity, or distributional assumptions, NNS delivers a comprehensive suite of advanced statistical techniques, including: Numerical integration, Numerical differentiation, Clustering, Correlation, Dependence, Causal analysis, ANOVA, Regression, Classification, Seasonality, Autoregressive modeling, Normalization, Stochastic superiority / dominance and Advanced Monte Carlo sampling.
+All routines based on: Viole, F. and Nawrocki, D. (2013), Nonlinear Nonparametric Statistics: Using Partial Moments (ISBN: 1490523995, Second edition: <https://ovvo-financial.github.io/NNS/book/>).

 Authors: Fred Viole [aut, cre], Roberto Spadim [ctb]